Notice of Commencement of Assessment of Bill of Costs

 What to do if you receive a Notice of Commencement of Assessment of Bill of Costs

-If you have received a Notice of Commencement, you, the paying party have 21 days to provide points of dispute.
-If you fail to provide these points, the receiving party may then apply for a default costs certificate.
+If you have received a Notice of Commencement as the paying party, you have 21 days to provide Points of Dispute.
+If you fail to provide these points, the receiving party may then apply for a Default Costs Certificate.

-This default costs certificate will order you to pay all costs in full within 14 days; however, an application to set aside such default cost certificates can be made and may potentially be successful in specific circumstances, such as improper service of the Notice of Commencement of Assessment of Bill of Costs.
+The Default Costs Certificate will order you to pay all costs in full within 14 days; however, an application to set aside such default cost certificates can be made and may potentially be successful in specific circumstances, such as improper service of the Notice of Commencement of Assessment of Bill of Costs.
 The Human Rights Act 1998 may also have some impact on applications by individuals to set aside default costs certificates that have been entered against them.
+Factors in relation to the Denton Test will also be taken into account, akin to an application for relief from sanctions.

 Points of Dispute and Points of Reply

-If you do not agree with anything in the Bill of Costs, you should send your points of dispute which should state the costs that you disagree with, and any reduced offers that you are prepared to make.
+If you do not agree with anything in the Bill of Costs, you should send Points of Dispute detailing the costs that you disagree with, reasons for the same, and any reduced offers that you are prepared to make.

 It is our guarantee that every Bill is drafted with a high degree of accuracy and is vetted by at least two senior members of staff.